charchitjain/Usable-Security/docs/hall.of.fame.shame.md

 You are selecting numbers by scrolling left or right with the wheel.
 If you reach left or right end of the menu you can still continue in chosen direction and focus will move to the opposite side of the menu.
 It rolls around.
 When the focus, rectangle around the digit; is on the right number press button to confirm it.

-When the first digit is selected (by the wheel) and confirmed (by the button) on the left side of the menu will appear the back arrow which works as backspace.
+When the first digit is selected (by the wheel) and confirmed (by the button) on the left side of the menu will appear the back arrow which works as a backspace.
 Focus is still on the last number selected. (see Figure 4: pict.
 3):

     ← [1] 2 3 4 5 6 7 8 9 0

 If the first number is deleted (by that backspace) arrow will disappear.

-After 4^th^ selected and confirmed number, on the rights side of the menu will appear the OK button which will immediately take the focus. (see Figure 4: pict.
+After 4<sup>th</sup> selected and confirmed number, on the rights side of the menu will appear the OK button which will immediately take the focus. (see Figure 4: pict.
 4):

     ← 1 2 3 4 5 6 7 8 9 0 [OK]

 If you are happy with the entered PIN you can straight confirm it with the button, without any scrolling.
-And if you are not happy backspace is only one wheel move away.
+And if you are not happy, backspace is only one wheel move away.
 If you delete that 4^th^ PIN number OK button will disappear.

 ### Summary